2022 Nong Bua Lamphu massacre: Aftermath

 Police lieutenant general Kitti Praphat arrived in Nong Bua Lamphu province to initiate a manhunt for Panya.
 Police advised people living in the area of the attack to be cautious as Khamrab's whereabouts were unknown.
 Thailand's prime minister, Prayut Chan-o-cha ordered relevant agencies to help the wounded and open an investigation into the event.
 The Hanuman Crime Suppression Division and Arintaraj 26 units were present at the scene after the attack.

 Prayut visited Nong Bua Lamphu on 7 October to visit survivors and victims' families.
 Daycare centres in the area were closed, while all government institutions were instructed to fly their flags at half-mast.
-Thailand's interior ministry said it would review and reinforce drug and gun ownership laws.
+The Ministry of Interior said it would review and reinforce drug and gun ownership laws.
 On 10 October, Prayut ordered law enforcement agencies to tighten controls on gun ownership and crack down on drug use.

 Reactions

 Prayut expressed his condolences and described the incident as "shocking".
 He said, "I feel deep sadness toward the victims and their relatives."
 UNICEF condemned the attack, adding, "Early childhood development centres, schools and all learning spaces must be safe havens for young children to learn, play and grow during their most critical years."
 The organisation also urged the media and the public to avoid sharing images of the incident.
 The Bangkok governor and foreign ministry, as well as British prime minister Liz Truss and Australian prime minister Anthony Albanese, expressed their condolences.
 The U.S. State Department issued a press statement condemning the attack and said the United States is ready to provide assistance.

 King Vajiralongkorn has taken the victims under royal patronage, meaning the king would cover the funeral expenses of those killed and the medical expenses of those wounded.
 He also visited the hospital where the injured received treatment and met with the victims' families.